JEFworks-Lab/jefworks-lab.github.io/_posts/2024-04-22-hospital-shoppable-services.md

 Likewise, because I am interested the cost of medical services, I am going to assume that the number in the `Gross.Charge` column from `hca` is the actual price of the service, for example.
 However, keep in mind that as a patient with health insurance, the amount that I pay is largely determined by my health insurance coverage.
 Side note: it looks like JHU has a different entry for each different 'payer' (ie. insurance provider) along with their associated expected reimbursement `Exp_Reimbursement`.

 For the sake of comparison, let's consider a patient that does not have health insurance and paying in cash.
-So their financial liability will be determined by the uninsured discount, which I am assuming is associated with the `Discounted.Cash.Price..Gross.Charges.` column in `hca`, the `CashPrice` column for `jhu`, and the `standard_charge.discounted_cash` column for `kp.
+So their financial liability will be determined by the uninsured discount, which I am assuming is associated with the `Discounted.Cash.Price..Gross.Charges.` column in `hca`, the `CashPrice` column for `jhu`, and the `standard_charge.discounted_cash` column for `kp`.

-Let's subset to these columns for the sake of browsing.
+Let's subset to these columns for the sake of browsing the data.

 ```r
 hca_sub <- hca[, c('Description', 'Discounted.Cash.Price..Gross.Charges.')]